I was not born deaf. I was perfectly normal until life had its turns.

 Things turned when Virtualahan came into my life.
 After I trained with them, my work opportunities widened.
 I never knew that I could still do more even if I have this condition.
 I was able to start my online career in the vast network of the digital economy.
 I was able to put up an online business of my own.
 I became an independent online seller and now I am earning twice the amount I was earning then.

-I am not just thankful for Virtualahan because of the financial stability they gave, but more importantly, I am thankful that they opened their doors to people with disabilities to have the better chance at life.
+I am not just thankful with Virtualahan because of the financial stability they gave, but more importantly I am thankful that they opened their doors to people with disabilities to have better chance at life.
 They gave me a sense of purpose and a network of people who share the goodness of life by uplifting others.
 They showed me that I should believe in myself despite my impairment.

 Life is beautiful and life’s music is sweet.

 I am grateful that they let me see life’s beauty and hear its wonderful melodies.